 Copywork selections can be from Scripture, classic literature, poems or famous quotes.
 You can also choose from books that are relevant to what you studying in your homeschool.

 At first you will need to present the copywork in a way that children can easily copy the passage.
 I learnt this the hard way.
 When I started using copywork I was having my son (age 7) copy from the Bible and classic literature.
 It was too hard for him.
 The small writing and layout of chapters meant that he was constantly losing his place and it became quite an ordeal.
 To add to his frustration a paperback book would close if it wasn’t weighted down.
 I then ended up typing out a quote or making a mark in the book.
 Although this often worked, it was time-consuming and I was ruining some books with my highlighter.

 Don’t Be Afraid To Use Pre-Packaged Copywork – It’s Such A Time Saver!

 Finding suitable quotes and presenting them in a suitable format can become tedious.
 If this sounds like too big a job, you can use pre-packaged copywork, where passages have already been thoughtfully selected and are presented with a good handwriting model.
 This can save you a great deal of time and energy (something every homeschool mum needs!)
 It makes organizing your copywork simple and as the child grows in confidence and skill, you can introduce passages directly from books.

-Our pre packaged copywork curriculums were developed just this purpose.
+Our pre-packaged copywork curriculum is just this purpose.

-I use pre-packaged copywork books most of the time.
+I used pre-packaged copywork books most of the time.

 It’s so easy, it requires minimal planning and it is something they can do independently.

-Our Classics Copywork Series includes well known literature for children.
+Our Classics Copywork includes well known literature for children.